DarknessFX/PhotoModeFX/README.md

 Download the Zip file.<br/>
 Extract the files to any folder.<br/>
-Delete the .git_img folder if you download/clone from main instead of download the release package.<br/>
+Delete the .git_img* folder if you download/clone from main instead of download the release package.<br/>
-(PMFX project files are light weight with 1,532KB (zipped) but this readme screenshots raise it to 41,403Kb.)<br/>
 Open BP_PhotoModeFX and compile the blueprint (ignore warnings, fix the error mentioned above).<br/>
 Open the included Content/PhotoModeFX/PMFX_SampleMap and play the level.<br/>
 Press keyboard P key to start PhotoModeFX (you can change the default key and other settings on BP_PhotoModeFX Details panel).<br>
-If you like the features, you can migrate BP_PhotoModeFX to other projects (UE4 will migrate any dependencies too), add BP_PhotoModeFX to your main level and test on your project.
+If you like the features, you can migrate BP_PhotoModeFX to other projects (UE4 will migrate any dependencies too), add BP_PhotoModeFX to your main level and test on your project.<br/><br/>
+PhotoModeFX project files are light weight with 1,532KB (zipped) but this readme screenshots raise it to 41,403Kb. (zipped)<br/>
+The irony of the generic photographic system being lighter than the photos it takes wasn't missed.<br/>

 # Samples